-This monitoring program is expected to be conducted during the Increment 1 testing period which is expected to last up to two years.
-The Increment 1 test is expected to commence in May 2015.
-At the completion of Increment 1 testing, some of the new elements of this monitoring plan may be incorporated into the ongoing compliance monitoring efforts and/or ongoing water management operational assessments within the study area.
+This monitoring program is expected to be conducted during the Increment 1.1/1.2 testing period which is expected to last up to implementation of Increment 2.
+The Increment 1.1/1.2 test is expected to commence Spring 2016.
+At the completion of Increment 1.1/1.2 testing, some of the new elements of this monitoring plan may be incorporated into the ongoing compliance monitoring efforts and/or ongoing water management operational assessments within the study area.